• Overview of Chinese core journals

 • SCOPUS

 ZHANG Qian, LI Ke-rui.
-Can Green Credit Promote Carbon Reduction?——Discussion on the Impact of “Dual Synergy” in Finance[J].
+Can Green Credit Promote Carbon Reduction?——On the Impact of Financial “Dual Collaboration” in Finance[J].
 Journal of University of Electronic Science and Technology of China(SOCIAL SCIENCES EDITION).
 DOI: 10.14071/j.1008-8105(2025)-4007

 Citation: ZHANG Qian, LI Ke-rui.
-Can Green Credit Promote Carbon Reduction?——Discussion on the Impact of “Dual Synergy” in Finance[J].
+Can Green Credit Promote Carbon Reduction?——On the Impact of Financial “Dual Collaboration” in Finance[J].
 Journal of University of Electronic Science and Technology of China(SOCIAL SCIENCES EDITION).
 DOI: 10.14071/j.1008-8105(2025)-4007

 • loading